sparoodata/mongolens_new/README.md

 - _"Analyze the schema of my customers collection and suggest improvements"_
 - _"What indexes should I create for queries that frequently filter by status and sort by date?"_
 - _"Show me the MongoDB shell commands to create a new collection with validation"_

+## Smithery

+[Smithery](https://smithery.ai) is a platform for discovering, sharing, and deploying MCP servers.

+This repository includes Smithery configuration files for deployment:

+- `Dockerfile`: Defines how to build the MongoDB Lens container using Node.js 22.
+- `smithery.yaml`: Configures how Smithery should run the server, including the MongoDB connection URI as a required configuration parameter.

 ## License